Cat Pooping and Peeing Outside of Litter Box

 Clients often tell me that their vet said nothing was wrong with the cat medically – that it was all behavioral.
 I respect veterinarians, but sometimes there is a disconnect between the cat client and their veterinarian on the importance of the issue and what the client is willing to test.
 A urinalysis is a great start but is not guaranteed to find all medical reasons why your cat isn’t using the litter box.

-I spoke with my veterinarian, Dr. Judy Morgan, on possible medical reasons a cat might not use the litter box, and she had these suggestions.
+I spoke with Dr. Judy Morgan, on possible medical reasons a cat might not use the litter box, and she had these suggestions.
 “Cats fed on dry food can become diabetic and will start urinating everywhere because they have to go a lot.”
 Dr. Morgan went on to say, “Cats that eat dry food make highly concentrated urine.
 The more concentrated the urine, the higher the likelihood of producing crystals.
 Crystals are irritating, producing pain.
 Cats may avoid the box if it is painful when they go to the box.”